A Toroidal Maxwell-Cremona-Delaunay Correspondence: Equilibrium Implies Reciprocal, Sort Of

 \section{Equilibrium Implies Reciprocal, Sort Of}

-Now fix an essentially simple, essentially 3-connected geodesic graph $G$ on the \emph{square} flat torus~$\Torus_\square$, along with a positive equilibrium stress $\omega$ for $G$.
-In this section, we describe simple necessary and sufficient conditions for $\omega$ to be a reciprocal stress for $G$.
-More generally, we show that there is an essentially unique flat torus $\Torus_M$ such that a unique scalar multiple of $\omega$ is a reciprocal stress for the image of $G$ on~$\Torus_M$.
+Now fix an essentially simple, essentially 3-connected geodesic embedding $\Gamma$ on the \emph{square} flat torus~$\Torus_\square$, along with a positive equilibrium stress $\omega$ for $\Gamma$.
+In this section, we describe simple necessary and sufficient conditions for $\omega$ to be a reciprocal stress for $\Gamma$.
+More generally, we show that when $\omega$ is a \emph{positive} equilibrium stress, there is an essentially unique flat torus~$\Torus_M$ such that a unique scalar multiple of $\omega$ is a reciprocal stress for the image of $\Gamma$ on~$\Torus_M$.